Shishir Rana

-Shishir Rana, also known as Shishir SJB Rana is a Nepali actor, producer, director and writer who has appeared in several Nepali movies and Television serials such as Madan Bahadur Hari Bahadur, Tito Satya, Jire Khursani, Meri Bassai and Jhyaikuti jhayai.
+Shishir S.J.B Rana is a Nepalese actor, producer, director and writer who appeared in several Nepali movies and television serials such as Madan Bahadur Hari Bahadur, Tito Satya, Jire Khursani, Meri Bassai and Jhyaikuti jhayai.
 He was born in Kathmandu, Nepal.
 He did his schooling from Birendra Sainik Awasiya Mahavidyalaya, Bhaktapur.
 He started his career as an Assistant Director in movie Chokho Maya in year 1991 AD.
 Later he worked as a production manager in many Nepali films and also worked as a model and Line producer in Nepali Advertisement industry.
-He won best screen play and best film award for his debut direction movie 'Timi Sanga'.
+He won best screen play and best film award for his debut directional film 'Timi Sanga'.